tdwgithub/sensor-playground/README.md

 modules to be plugged onto the top of Feather processor modules.
 You can find a pretty wide range of IO option boards that should satisfy a pretty wide range of requirements.

+Alternatively, you could build something that uses SPI or I2C to drive an ADC or DAC.
+That would provide a nice means for gaining analog I/O and would allow the addition of non bus-based sensors.

 How do I build this thing?

 I'll be adding some construction guides soon.
 These will give you hints about how to go